Hornbill-Docs/esp-user-guide/esp-user-guide/co-workers.md

 Select an [availability status](/esp-user-guide/availability-status) to show only co-workers who match that status.

 #### Profile image
-Click on a co-workers image to see a pop up with the following options:
+Click on a co-worker's image to see a pop up with the following options:
 * Follow a co-worker.
 * Award a co-worker.
 * Start a conversation.